 Android users don't need iTunes, and are given many more choices for music services and purchases in general.
 More and more services are expanding to Android and not just for music but movies, TV shows, games and many more.
 Heck, you can even get iTunes on Android if you want to.

 You're integrated with Google

 Android is an open source project called AOSP (Android Open Source Project) that is led by Google but not owned by it.
 Google uses this to make its version of Android, which is then used by the other manufacturers.
-But Google services are an integral part of Android and a good reason to pick up one of these devices.
+That said, Google services are an integral part of Android and are a good reason to pick up one of these devices.

 Google services are great and people are flocking to their convenience.
 How could we live without Google Maps, Gmail, Google Drive, Google Docs, Google Music or Google Chrome?
 When integrated, these services make our lives so much easier and Apple just isn't keeping pace.

 Android keeps up with technology

 Apple moves slowly, while Android races ahead at full speed.
 Individual technological innovations of Android devices are way ahead of Apple.
 Usually, Apple follows Android.
 For instance, the Huawei P9 was released with a dual rear camera system earlier this year and now the iPhone 7 Plus has it.

 If there's a new innovation you're interested in then you should go with Android.
 Manufacturers of Android devices give you plenty of fresh choices for new technology.
 If you want last year's innovations jumbled into one device, then Apple is the best bet.
 Remember, many new features Apple touts are already in Android devices.
 The iPhone 7 is now water resistant, but Android did it first two years ago, and the Galaxy S7 still has a higher IP68 certification than the IP67 certification of the iPhone 7.
 Android started using haptic feedback two years ago as well.
 Apple marketing is clever.
 For instance, many people believe that Apple invented the smartphone.